 As many of you know, my husband and I recently traveled to Cuba!
 It was an amazing experience!
 We traveled to different parts of the island to experience Cuba beyond Havana.
 If you are planning a trip there, this post will give you a sample itinerary of how to spend 7 days in Cuba.

 Day #1: Traveling to Havana:

-We planned to arrive in Cuba early evening to enjoy a night out on the town but unfortunately our flight to Havana from Cancun was delayed.
+We planned to arrive for our 7 days in Cuba early in the evening to enjoy a night out on the town but unfortunately our flight to Havana from Cancun was delayed.
 And, at the Havana airport we waited over two hours for our luggage!
 On arrival to Hotel San Miguel we checked in and looked forward to exploring the city the next day.